ceos-org/ceos-ard/README.md

 ## Governance Framework

-The [CEOS-ARD Governance Framework](./CEOS-ARD%20Governance%20Framework%202021.pdf) is summarized in the following sections.
+The [CEOS-ARD Governance Framework (2021)](./CEOS-ARD%20Governance%20Framework%202021.pdf) is summarized in the following sections.

 ### Definition